LxRteam/sentient.js/README.md

 ### Creating a network object

-A nueral network object can be made like this.
+A neural network object can be made like this.

 ```javascript
 let network = new NeuralNetwork([3, 4, 2]);